faticamer/playlist-converter/README.md

 <b>Playlistify</b> is a web-based project that seeks to seamlessly convert playlists from one streaming service to another.
 It aims to:

+- Automate the process of creating playlists
 - Provide simple and easy-to-use UI
 - Quickly authenticate with Spotify/YouTube
-- Automate the process of transferring songs across streaming services
-- Enable additional configuration

 See Features for more information!

 Features
 --------

-- Convert YouTube public playlists to Spotify
+- Convert playlists from your YouTube profile to Spotify
-- Convert Spotify playlists to YouTube
+- Convert playlists from your Spotify profile to YouTube
-- Clone other user's playlist into your own library
 - List tracks from converted playlist
+- Live update of your libraries

 Prerequisites
 -------------